-In addition, the company sold its share of the Molatska residential development in 2011 and is still waiting for the receipt of the &epsilon900,000 purchase price.
-This is expected to be released once the 74 apartments are sold and Hypo Bank has been repaid the construction loan, releasing the mortgage on the units.
+In addition, the company sold its share of the Molatska residential development in 2011 and is still waiting for the receipt of the €900,000 purehase price.
+It is understood that this will be released once the 74 apartments are sold and Hypo Bank has been repaid the construction loan, releasing the mortgage on the units.
 Currently, the sales are extremely slow.
-None of the above potential assets are represented in the financial statements due to their uncertainty.
+None of the above potential assets are included in the financial statements due to their uncertainty.

 The receipt of the above funds would allow the company to negotiate with the Ugljan Island Municipality to complete the tender to finally take title of the land designated for the Olive Island Resort.
 It would also enable the company to complete the infrastructure development to take the project to the point of construction.
 At this point, the project could either be continued through bank funding or sold on.
-Although the projects are currently on hold, the directors are satisfied that the continuing actions in respect of the legal cases will be successful and the Olive Island Resort project could continue profitably.
+Although the projects are currently on hold, the directors are now uncertain that the continuing actions in respect of the legal cases will be successful which would enable the Olive Island Resort project to continue profitably.